Armoured train: World War II

-The Imperial Japanese Army also utilized armored trains.
-First in the 1920s, to guard the rail lines in Manchuria and later when they engaged Chinese NRA and CPC troops in Second Sino-Japanese War (1937–1945).

 In 1940 Italy had twelve armed trains ready for use (again under Regia Marina control), nine for anti-ship duties and three for AA duties; six were assigned to La Spezia, and the other six to Taranto.
 One of them was heavily involved in the Battle of the Alps, shelling French forts in support of an Italian attack towards Menton, and suffering heavy damage by return fire.
 By 1943, eight trains had been deployed to Sicily; Allied air superiority did not allow them to have any meaningful role, and eventually they were all abandoned and destroyed by their crews.

+The Imperial Japanese Army also utilized armored trains.
+In the 1920s, they utilized converted passenger trains to guard the rail lines in Manchuria.
+In the 1930s they produced specific armored trains, which were used in Manchuria and when they engaged Chinese NRA and CPC troops in Second Sino-Japanese War (1937–1945).